 Days to Germination: Seeds sprout in 14 – 21 days.

 Snow in Summer plants are easy to grow.
 Grow them in full sun.
-Plants will tolerate a light or partial shade.
-They prefer rich, loose soil that drains well.
-Keep soil moist during germination.
+Plants will tolerate light or partial shade.
+They grow well even in poor soil.
+However, they like loose soil that drains well.

-Snow in Summer is drought and heat tolerant plant.
 It prefers slightly dry soil.
-Water only during the hottest, driest period of summer.
+It is a prolific reseeder.
+So, select a growing location where they will thrive for many years.

 Add a general purpose, high nitrogen fertilizer when first planting, to help them to get a good start.
-Add a high Phosphorous fertilizer just before blooming.
+Add a high Phosphorous fertilizer just before the blooming period begins.
+This helps to promote the development of flower buds.

 Snow in Summer plants are hardy, and will survive light frosts before going dormant for the winter months.